jenkinsci/adobe-cloud-manager-plugin/README.md

 # Adobe Cloud Manager Jenkins Plugin

 This plugin integrates with [Adobe Cloud Manager API](https://www.adobe.io/apis/experiencecloud/cloud-manager/docs.html) to allow a Jenkins job to start a specific pipeline.

-## Installation

-### Manual

-1. Download latest version `.hpi` file from this repos releases section
-2. Manually install that into Jenkins.
-[See Advanced Installtion Docs](https://www.jenkins.io/doc/book/managing/plugins#advanced-installation)

-### As an official Jenkins plugin

-Coming as soon as I figure out how to publish it.

 ## Usage